 - Other schools on the peninsula include Miramar North, Miramar Central and Miramar South.

-A former Royal Naval Officer who arrived in Wellington in 1839.
+James Coutts Crawford was a former Royal Naval Officer who arrived in Wellington in 1839.
 He settled on Watts peninsular to set up a large dairy and butchery business, and gave Miramar and Seatoun their colonial names (see above).

-His first film was the home made horror movie "Bad taste" filmed in 1987.
-He recently completed the Lord of the Rings trilogy.
+Sir Peter Jackson's first film was the home made horror movie "Bad taste" filmed in 1987, but he is probably best known for The Lord of the Rings trilogy.